 It was again a turn of events and a casual conversation that contrived to bring Hailwood back to the Isle of Man.
 In August 1977 a couple of months before his Castrol 6 Hour debut Mike attended the British Grand Prix at Silverstone.
 It was the first year the British Grand Prix was held on the mainland due to the top GP rider’s boycott of the Isle of Man TT because of the deadly nature of the street course.
 In the paddock at Silverstone for an F1 TT support race was Steve Wynne, owner of Sports Motorcycles in Manchester.
 Wynne had entered his rider, Roger Nicholls, several months earlier at the Isle of Man TT on an NCR (the unofficial factory race shop) Ducati 860cc endurance racer.

 Wynne was still seething over Roger Nicholls loss to Phil Read in the first-ever F1 TT, which was in effect a single race World Championship.
 Read, a seven-time World Champion was making a comeback to the Isle of Man and Honda Britain, wanting to cash in on the publicity, provided a special “works” endurance 820cc racer.
-The F1 TT race was to be held over six laps but was run in wet wintery conditions.
+The F1 TT race was to be held over five laps but was run in wet wintery conditions.
 Although Read led for most of the race Nicholls needed only one fuel stop on the Ducati to the Honda’s two.
-At the halfway stage the race officials decided to shorten the race, which Honda got wind of, but the officials did not inform the other competitors handing Read and Honda the win from Nicholls by under forty seconds.
+At the halfway stage the race officials decided to shorten the five lap race to four, which Honda got wind of, but the officials did not inform the other competitors.
+This threw race tactics out the window and allowed Honda to dispense with a last lap fuel stop handing Read and Honda the win from Nicholls by under forty seconds.